Dequantizing quantum machine learning models using tensor networks: The Function class of VQML models

-This observation clarifies the previously opaque nature of the VQML models' coefficients and gives us a new way to understand the model in the context of operator spreading~\cite{Khemani2018:spreading, Xu2020:scrambling} or non-Cliffordness of the circuit~\cite{Leone2022:SRE}.
-See Appendix~\ref{app:B} for more detailed discussions.
+This observation clarifies the previously opaque nature of a VQML model's coefficients and gives us a new way to understand the model in the context of operator spreading~\cite{Khemani2018:spreading, Xu2020:scrambling} or non-Cliffordness of the circuit~\cite{Leone2022:SRE}.
+We refer the Reader to Appendix~\ref{app:coefficients} for more detailed discussions.
 It also allows for a more comprehensive analysis of noise effects on VQML models using techniques introduced in Refs.~\cite{Aharonov2022:polysim,Fontana2023:ClassicSim}.
-Refer to Appendix.~\ref{app:noisy} for additional information.
+Refer to Appendix~\ref{app:noisy} for additional information.